jjg/octowatch/readme.md

 ##Troubleshooting
 Octowatch is considered Alpha software at the moment.
 Things are likely to change and bugs can be expected.
 If you run into trouble, double-check the settings as right now Octowatch won't tell you if you entred something wrong, it simply won't work correctly (this will be improved in future versions :)

+If you have questions, feedback or bug reports, visit the Issues section of the repository (https://github.com/jjg/octowatch/issues) to see what is on the roadmap and to provide feedback.
+If you'd like to work on improving Octowatch pull requests are always welcome!